 Nottinghamshire, Thoresby, Foraging Course

 The picturesque Thorseby Park offers a tranquil and diverse setting to discover wild food.
-The estate include woodland, parkland, meadows and riversides to learn about the edible plants and mushrooms growing all around us in the UK.
+The estate includes woodland, parkland, meadows and riversides to learn about the edible plants and mushrooms growing in the UK.

 This foraging course walk is easy to reach from Nottingham, Mansfield, Newark, Sheffield, Doncaster, Lincoln, Leicester, Chesterfield, Worksop, Retford, Grantham, and Derby.